Executive Summary

 Project Activities

-- Research and development of hydrogen fuel systems
+- Design of advanced hydrogen combustion systems

-- Safety testing and performance evaluation
+- Engine testing and performance evaluation

-- Collaboration with industry and research partners
+- Collaboration with aerospace industry partners

 Project Results